MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-request-behalf.md

 [!INCLUDE [Microsoft Entra ID Governance license](../includes/entra-entra-governance-license.md)]

 ## Configure an access package policy allowing on behalf of requests

-Follow these steps to edit the policies, allowing behalf of requests, for an existing access package:
+Follow these steps to edit the policies, allowing on behalf of requests, for an existing access package:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Identity Governance Administrator](../identity/role-based-access-control/permissions-reference.md#identity-governance-administrator).